Can The Bosch MaxxiMUM Kitchen Machine Really Offer 120 Processes With Ease?

 Are there any problems with this Bosch MaxxiMUM 1600W Kitchen Machine that limit its appeal to home cooks?

-At the time of writing this review, this Bosch mixer had a customer satisfaction rating of 4.8 out of 5, which means that the vast majority of buyers are very happy with what they have received.
 A powerful motor, extra-large bowl and a range of attachments does mean that this machine is a little on the heavy and bulky side, however, and storage can be an issue if buyers don’t want to leave it permanently out on the work top.

 Summary: does this lack of negative feedback mean that the Bosch MaxxiMUM mixer is highly recommendable to all?

 There are lots of positive reviews for this food mixer that are highly encouraging for buyers that may be keen on this model but, despite all the praise for the ease of use and the quality of the parts, there are still many users talking about this model’s worth as a “semi-professional” mixer rather than one for beginners.